zerofo/sys-con/.github/ISSUE_TEMPLATE/bug_report.md

 4. See errors/crashes...

 **Logs**
-- Enable the logs in "Trace" mode (Refer you to https://github.com/o0Zz/sys-con?tab=readme-ov-file#logs) and provide the logs.
+- Enable the logs in "Trace" mode (Refer you to the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#logs)) and provide the logs.
 - If relevant, provide also your config.ini